miku/exploreio/Solutions.md

 Why embed another reader?
 If we want to uppercase bytes, we have to read the bytes from somewhere.
 By embedding the type we make it easy to drop in a filter like this into a processing pipeline.
-In the example, we can seamlessly connect the UpperReader with the standard output:
+In the example, we can seamlessly connect the UpperReader with the standard input:

 ```go
 ...